 Configure AWS EC2 instances for Redis Enterprise Software

 There are some special considerations that are important when installing and running Redis Enterprise Software on Amazon Web Services (AWS), whether Amazon Electric Cloud Compute (EC2) AWS Outposts.

 AWS instances are ephemeral, but your persistent database storage should not be.
 If you require a persistent storage location for your database, the storage must be located outside of the instance.
 Therefore, when you set up an instance make sure that it has a properly sized EBS backed volume connected.
-Later, when setting up RS on the instance, make sure that the persistence storage (for additional details, refer to Persistent and ephemeral storage is configured to use this volume.
+Later, when setting up RS on the instance, make sure that the persistence storage is configured to use this volume.